Duthris/netflix-clone/README.md

-# This is a Netflix clone project to improve javascript react knowledge.
-Axios is used for using APIs came from themoviedb backend.
+# This is a Demo Youtube Downloader project to improve javascript react knowledge.
+Axios is used for using API calls.

 # You can test this clone in a live hosting which is hosted by google firebase  => [Duthris Netflix Clone](https://duthris-netflix-clone.web.app).